WangRongsheng/WangRongsheng/README.md

 > [!IMPORTANT]
 >
-> Welcome to join [QiyiGuo Research Group](https://papaya-gumdrop-233639.netlify.app/), We are dedicated to building safe, reliable, and practical visual and language AI models to serve society.
+> Welcome to join [🥝QiyiGuo Research Group](https://papaya-gumdrop-233639.netlify.app/), We are dedicated to building safe, reliable, and practical visual and language AI models to serve society.

 <p align="center">